Open Educational Resources and Computer Science

 Computer Architecture and Organization (C-ID COMP 142)

-• Below C Level
+• Below C Level (CC BY-ND)

-(CC-BY-ND; “ND” indicates “no derivatives”, editing is not permitted)
+(CC BY-ND; “ND” indicates “no derivatives”, editing is not permitted)

 This book is NOT about assembly language programming.
 There is assembly language sprinkled throughout the book, so you will in fact learn assembly language—but only as a means to a different end, the latter being understanding of computer systems.
 Specifically, you will learn about high-level hardware, the large differences between one machine and the next, and low-level software, meaning operating systems and to some degree compilers.